 Algorithms

 The algorithms that have been developed to calculate the energy and or demand savings are driven by a change in efficiency level for the installed measure compared to a baseline level of efficiency.
 This change in efficiency is reflected in both demand and energy savings for electric measures and energy savings for gas.
-Following are the basic algorithms.

-Electric Demand Savings = kW = kWbaseline - kWenergy efficient measure

-Electric Energy Savings = kW X EFLH

-Electric Peak Coincident Demand Savings = kW X Coincidence Factor

-Gas Energy Savings = Btuh X EFLH

-Where:

-EFLH = Equivalent Full Load Hours of operation for the installed measure.
-Total annual energy use (kWh) of an end use over a range of operating conditions divided by the connected full load of the end use in kW.

-Btuh = Btuhbaseline input – Btuhenergy efficient measure input

-Other resource savings will be calculated as appropriate.

 Specific algorithms for each of the program measures may incorporate additional factors to reflect specific conditions associated with a program or measure.
 This may include factors to account for coincidence of multiple installations, or interaction between different measures.

 When building simulation software programs are used to develop savings estimates for several measures in a comprehensive project, as in the Pay for Performance Program, the specific algorithms used are inherent in the software and account for interaction among measures by design.
 Detailed Simulation Guidelines have been developed for the Pay for Performance Program and are included in the Pay for Performance Program Guidelines.
 These Guidelines should be followed when building simulation is used to develop savings estimates.
-As stated in the Guidelines, simulation software must be compliant with ASHRAE 90.1 2004 Section 11 or Appendix G.

 Data and Input Values